Machine Learning Enabled Scalable Performance Prediction of Scientific Codes: Case Study: SN (Discrete Ordinates) Application Proxy (SNAP)

 SNAP accepts a number of input parameters, of which, the most prominent inputs are: {\em Nx} -- the number of uniformly-sized cells in the $\mathrm{X}$-direction; {\em Ny} -- the number of uniformly-sized cells in the $\mathrm{Y}$-direction; {\em Nz} -- the number of uniformly-sized cells in the $\mathrm{Z}$-direction; {\em Ichunk} -- the number of $\mathrm{X}$-planes for a single work chunk, ranges in (1, {\em Nx}); {\em Nmom} -- the order of the scattering expansion, ranges in (1, 4); {\em Nang} -- the number of discrete ordinates per octant, ranges in (1, 4); {\em Ng} -- the number of energy groups, ranges in (1, 4); {\em Li} -- the number of inner iterations per energy group, by default set to $5$, however, ranges in (1, 10); {\em Lo} -- the number of outer iterations per time step, ranges in (1, 10).

-Figure~\ref{fig:bb_hist} shows the histogram of basic blocks in a function for SNAP.
-Figure~\ref{fig:inst_hist} shows the histogram of instructions in a basic block for the entire SNAP.
-In these graphs, x-axis is the index while y-axis shows the count of functions (Figure~\ref{fig:bb_hist}) or basic blocks (Figure~\ref{fig:inst_hist}) with the corresponding frequency/density of instructions.
-These histograms summarize SNAP code.
-Overall, SNAP has $2669$ basic blocks spread across $103$ functions with $26638$ instructions.
-The number of times a basic block gets executed depends on the combination of input variables rather any one variable.
+Figure~\ref{fig:bb_hist} shows the cumulative frequencies of the number of basic blocks in a function as well as the the number of instructions in each basic block of a function for SNAP.
+These histograms summarize the scale of the SNAP code.
+Overall, SNAP has $3306$ basic blocks spread across $103$ functions, of which $2669$ basic blocks are executed at least once while the rest are never executed.
+Note that those non-executing BBs stand for the error checking, termination, etc. Moreover, the number of times a basic block gets executed depends on the combination of input variables rather any one variable.
+These basic blocks in total contain $26638$ instructions.
+Of these basic blocks, {\em dim3\_sweep} contains a maximum number of basic blocks, $513$, is considered as the kernel of SNAP.

 In this study, as opposed to employing a uni-variate model of basic block count prediction (see section~\ref{sec:bb_count_pred}), we use multi-variate machine learning models.
 In fact, the uni-variate models are not suitable for SNAP like applications given the complex nature of the multi-variate input combinations and their respective combinations.
 Therefore, we explore through two different prominent machine learning techniques in order to predict the basic block counts and the reuse profiles for different input sizes.
 The two machine learning techniques are \begin{enumerate*}[label=\itshape\alph*\upshape)] \item symbolic regression and \item deep learning \end{enumerate*} We describe the three approaches as follows.